curved-ruler/gpu-init/README.md

 ### Controls

 The apps display the Mandelbrot and Julia sets.<br/>
-Except opencl: command line apps for device query and parallel vecadd<br/>
+OpenCL has two more small apps for command line device query and parallel vecadd<br/>
 <br/>
 Windows are resizable, and F11 - toggle fullscreen<br/>
 Mouse move  - set Julia parameter<br/>